hasura/graphql-engine/README.md

 Check out our [contributing guide](CONTRIBUTING.md) for more details.

+If you believe that you've uncovered a security issue, please report it to us at build@hasura.io.
+You can read more about how to report [here](.github/SECURITY.md).

 ## License

 The core GraphQL Engine is available under the [GNU Affero General Public